someshprajapati/kafka-zookeeper/install-setup/2-zookeeper-quorum.md

 Node count: 4
 ```

-### observe the logs - need to do this on every machine
+### Observe the logs - need to do this on every machine
 ```
 cat /home/ubuntu/kafka/logs/zookeeper.out | head -100
 nc -vz localhost 2181